rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/The-Pseudonym.md

 ## Tender USDT

-You're sitting on a portfolio of crypto currencies, primarily bitcoin and you think the market is getting a little bit ahead of itself by pricing bitcoin in excess of $4,000 per coin when a mere four (4) years ago according to the public blockchain for bitcoin, an "investor" sunk 10,000 bitcoin into the purchase of one (1) $25 USD pizza.
+You're sitting on a portfolio of crypto currencies, primarily bitcoin and you think the market is getting a little bit ahead of itself by pricing bitcoin in excess of $4,000 per coin when a mere four (4) years ago according to the public blockchain for bitcoin, an "investor" sunk 10,000 bitcoin into the purchase and delivery of two (2) pizzas with a conversion value of $25 USD at the time.

 What do you do?